-- a.)
+a.)
 All recipients are required to make formal application for scholarship consideration annually.
 This includes recipients of scholarships with an annual renewal provision in the criteria.
-All applications should be directed to the Chairperson Scholarship Committee. - b.)
+All applications should be directed to the Chairperson Scholarship Committee.

+b.)
 Institutional scholarships will be credited to the recipient's tuition account on Friday of the third week of classes.
 Cadets who have withdrawn from NMMI for any reason prior to Friday of the third week of classes will not receive scholarship funds.
-If a student withdraws from school for any reason during the first semester, he/she is not entitled to the scholarship if he/she is re-enrolled during the same academic year. - c.)
-ROTC scholarships are administered under policies provided by the US Army and will be credited to recipients accounts upon receipt.
+If a student withdraws from school for any reason during the first semester, he/she is not entitled to the scholarship if he/she is re-enrolled during the same academic year.